On the Structure of Double Complexes: Complex manifolds

 Plugging in the definitions, one checks that the differential is given on $\mathfrak{g}^{1,0}$ by the following rules:

-This allows the computation of the $E_1$-isomorphism type of the Lie-algebra double complex (and hence of $\cA_X$ for the corresponding nilmanifold $X$).
+This and the proof of Theorem \ref{decomposition of double complexes}, or Prop. \ref{multiplicities and cohomology}, allow the computation of the $E_1$-isomorphism type of the Lie-algebra double complex (and hence of $\cA_X$ for the corresponding nilmanifold $X$).
 We spare the reader the calculation and just give the result.
 All zigzag shapes whose multiplicity is not determined via duality and real structure from the ones listed here have multiplicity zero.

 The following encodes this information (without explicit generators) in a diagram.
 Again, zigzags determined by duality and real structure are not drawn.

 We conclude this example by remarking that this particular nilmanifold is interesting because it admits an endomorphism which is not strictly compatible with the Hodge filtration on the de Rham cohomology.\footnote{Recall that a linear map of filtered vector spaces $\varphi:(V,F)\longrightarrow (\widetilde{V},\widetilde{F})$ is called strict if $\varphi F^p=\widetilde{F}^p\cap\im\varphi$ for all $p$.} In fact, if $\varphi:\mathfrak{g}\longrightarrow\mathfrak{g}$ is defined by